 |Copley, Nancy||Woods Hole Oceanographic Institution (WHOI BCO-DMO)||BCO-DMO Data Manager|

-We collected adult sand dollars (D. excentricus) from Semiahmoo Bay, WA, on July 7, 2017 and maintained them in 14°C continuous flowing seawater at the Shannon Point Marine Center.
-On July 12, 2017 we induced twelve individuals to spawn by injecting 1-mL of 0.5-M KCl into the coelom following methods outlined by Strathmann (1987).
+We collected adult sand dollars (D. excentricus) from Semiahmoo Bay, WA, in July 2017 and maintained them in 14°C continuous flowing seawater at the Shannon Point Marine Center.
+We induced twelve individuals to spawn by injecting 1-mL of 0.5-M KCl into the coelom following methods outlined by Strathmann (1987).
 We then collected and mixed concentrated gametes of four males and four females for fertilization.
 We added five drops of sperm to 500-mL of filtered seawater and 5-mL of eggs.
 We placed the fertilized eggs in 12°C incubator and bubbled them with ambient pCO2 condition for 12-hrs before dividing the embryos into pCO2 treatment conditions before gastrulation.
-We then counted and transferred the larvae into jars with 1.5 L of nanopore filtered seawater at densities of 1-2 individuals mL-1.

 BCO-DMO Processing Notes:

 - added conventional header with dataset name, PI name, version date

 |rearing_condition||The pH condition of the water larvae were reared in; "acidic" water was bubbled to be 1500ppm and "ambient" water was bubbled to be 400ppm||unitless|

 |jar_replicate||Jar replicate larvae were sampled from.
 There were four replicate jars per rearing condition.||unitless|